Rodents

 Spray first: Use a household cleaner or a mix of bleach and water to wet down droppings or nests.
 Let it sit for 10 minutes.

 Wipe carefully: Use a damp cloth or mop to clean up.
-Avoid sweeping or vacuuming since this can spread germs into the air.
+Avoid sweeping or vacuuming since this can spread pathogens into the air.

 Wash what you can: Throw clothes and bedding in the laundry with hot water and detergent.
 Dry them on high heat.